Yaqoot31/Yaqoot31/README.md

 ## 👤 Professional Summary

 **Yaqoot Nawab** is a Senior IT Project Manager, PMO Consultant, AI Architect, and System Designer with **9+ years** of experience delivering complex technology programs across **Healthcare, E-Commerce, FinTech, and Enterprise Digital Transformation**.
-Career built across **9 companies**, **25+ end-to-end projects**, and cross-functional teams spanning **5 countries** — Germany, Japan, the United States, the United Kingdom, and China.
+Career built across **9 companies**, **25+ end-to-end projects**, and cross-functional teams spanning **5 countries**: Germany, Japan, the United States, the United Kingdom, and China.

 Career trajectory: **Software Engineer → QA Engineer → QA Lead → IT/Product Project Manager → AI Architect**, combining a Software Engineering foundation with a Psychology degree to bring a people-first, systems-aware approach to project leadership.